 About this Artist

-With an innate musicality and consummate artistry, Seong-Jin Cho has established himself worldwide as one of the leading pianists of his generation and most distinctive artists on the music scene.
-His thoughtful and poetic, virtuosic, and colorful playing combines panache with purity and is driven by an impressive natural sense of balance.
+Seong-Jin Cho has established himself worldwide as one of the leading pianists of his generation and most distinctive artists on the current music scene.
+With an innate musicality and consummate artistry, his thoughtful and poetic, virtuosic, and colorful playing can combine panache with purity and is driven by an impressive natural sense of balance.

-Highly sought after in recital, Seong-Jin Cho appears in the world’s most prestigious concert halls, including the Concertgebouw (Amsterdam), Musikverein (Vienna), Alte Oper (Frankfurt), KKL Luzern, Sala Santa Cecilia (Rome), Théâtre des Champs-Elysées (Paris), Rudolfinum (Prague), Suntory Hall (Tokyo), as well as the Festival International de Piano de La Roque d’Anthéron and Verbier Festival.
-This season he presented the complete solo piano music of Maurice Ravel at venues including the Wiener Konzerthaus, Elbphilharmonie Hamburg, Barbican Centre, Boston’s Symphony Hall, Walt Disney Concert Hall, and Carnegie Hall.
+Highly sought after in recital, Cho appears in the world’s most prestigious concert halls, including the main stage of the Concertgebouw (Amsterdam), Musikverein (Vienna), Alte Oper (Frankfurt), KKL Luzern, Sala Santa Cecilia (Rome), Théâtre des Champs-Elysées (Paris), Rudolfinum (Prague), and Suntory Hall (Tokyo), as well as the Festival International de Piano de La Roque d’Anthéron, Carnegie Hall, and the Verbier Festival.

 Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at age 6 and gave his first public recital at 11.
 In 2009, he became the youngest-ever winner of Japan’s Hamamatsu International Piano Competition.
 In 2011, at the age of 17, he won Third Prize at the International Tchaikovsky Competition in Moscow.
 From 2012 to 2015, he studied with Michel Béroff at the Conservatoire National Supérieur de Musique et de Danse de Paris.
 Cho is now based in Berlin.